Average Expense Ratios for Mutual Funds

 Small-Cap Stock Funds: 1.20%

 Never buy a mutual fund with expense ratios higher than these!
 Notice that the average expenses change by fund category.
 The fundamental reason for this is that the research costs for portfolio management are higher for certain types of mutual funds or ETFs.

 For certain niche areas, such as small-cap stocks and foreign stocks, information is not as readily available compared to large domestic companies.
 Therefore, the added research required by the mutual fund analysts and managers will naturally drive the operation costs of the mutual fund higher.

 Note: These averages are what an investment adviser might call "close approximations" and were taken directly from Morningstar.
 You can also find similar numbers on most mutual fund research sites.
 So, when researching mutual funds or ETFs, be sure to compare expense ratios to other funds and to the respective category averages.

 Index funds and ETFs generally have lower expenses, compared to actively-managed funds.
 Most index funds will have expense ratios of around 0.20% or lower.
 Some ETFs have expense ratios even lower than index mutual funds.

-Since they are passively managed, meaning the fund manager is only tracking the stocks or bond withing the fund's benchmark index, the fund's operational costs can be kept extremely low.
-For example, an S&P 500 Index fund simply holds the same stocks within the index and therefore no research or analysis is required to find the stocks or bonds to buy for the fund, as is the case with actively-managed funds.
+Since they are passively managed, meaning the fund manager is only tracking the stocks or bond withing the fund's benchmark index, an index fund's operational costs can be kept extremely low.
+For example, an S&P 500 index fund simply holds the same stocks that are in the S&P 500 index and therefore no research or analysis is required to find the stocks or bonds to buy for the fund, as is the case with actively-managed funds.